SmartDCSITlimited/protocol-verifier-artefacts/README.md

 - Docker and Docker CLI
 - Containerd

-To run the built-in tests there are further dependencies;
+To run the built-in tests and use kafka there are further dependencies;
 - Git
 - Python 3.11
 - kafka-python3 (obtainable via pip)